-- We've launched a new 'click and collect' service to reduce browsing and allow you to make a request before your visit.
-You can also use our 'scan and deliver' service to request digitised book chapters and journal articles, which we will email to you.
+You can use our scan-and-deliver service to request digitised book chapters and journal articles, which we will email to you.
+We can also post items to you.
 More information can be found on our borrowing pages.

 - Green – there is plenty of study space available.